 - School class visit to Bristol Archives

 Visit the place where Bristol’s city records are stored.
-During the two hour bespoke workshop pupils will:
+During the two hour bespoke workshop children will:

 a) Explore the store room with city archivists to see some of the oldest and most important records in the city